OptinMonster Review: Exploring the New Features of the Leading Optin Form Plugin for WordPress

 - Last updated:

 - 1 Comment

-The initial release of the OptinMonster email sign-up form plugin was one that most developers could only dream of — with nearly every WordPress news-and-review blog publishing glowing coverage of this premium popup lead-generation tool almost as soon as it became available.
+The release of the OptinMonster email sign-up form plugin was one most developers could only dream of, with nearly every WordPress news-and-review blog publishing glowing coverage of this premium popup lead-generation tool almost as soon as it became available.

 However, now that OptinMonster has been available for some time, it’s worth taking another look to see if it really is the best WordPress email optin form plugin available — and if it’s been able to live up to the hype.

-It’s especially worth revisiting it now, as there have been some big changes in the way it works — such as a number of new features and add-ons for the service that are aimed at making it an even more versatile tool for those looking to increase their mailing list subscribers.
+It’s especially worth revisiting it now, as there have been some big changes in the way it works — such as a number of new features and add-ons aimed at making it an even more versatile tool for those looking to increase their mailing list subscribers.

-One of the biggest changes of all is that OptinMonster is now no longer simply a WordPress plugin — read on to find out what’s changed.
+One of the biggest changes is that OptinMonster is now no longer simply a WordPress plugin — read on to find out more.

 OptinMonster: A Quick Overview

 OptinMonster joined the premium email optin form plugin market in 2013, and managed to differentiate itself from the competition by offering a user-friendly interface, a selection of clean and attractive designs for its optin forms, and a new feature that wasn’t widely available at the time: Exit intent.
 When exit intent is enabled, popup forms are only triggered when a visitor is about to leave the site — something that quickly helped win the plugin plaudits from users and reviewers alike (especially those averse to bombarding visitors with popups on each page load).